MicrosoftDocs/defender-docs/defender-for-iot/set-up-sites.md

 ---
-title: Set up a site for site security with Microsoft Defender for IoT in the Defender portal
+title: Set up sites with Microsoft Defender for IoT in the Defender portal
 description: This article describes how to set up a site as part of the site security feature included in Microsoft Defender for IoT in the Microsoft Defender portal. ms.service: defender-for-iot
 author: limwainstein